Frog Song: Critical reception

 The Pink film community awarded Frog Song with the title of Best Film at the Pink Grand Prix.
 Honors given to the film also included the Best Actress award, which was given to lead actress Konatsu, and Best New Actress for Rinako Hirasawa.

-Allmovie calls Frog Song a "playfully eccentric slice of pink cinema".

 In his Behind the Pink Curtain, Anglophone pink film scholar Jasper Sharp writes that it is the upbeat nature of Imaoka's films which have helped make them popular with film audiences.
 Pointing out the musical scene which concludes the film, he writes, "...Another key to the popularity of Imaoka's films is that they often end on such uplifting high notes."